 - 1. Auxiliary veteran, service and fraternal groups, such as Royal Canadian Legion Ladies Auxiliary groups and Fraternal Order of Eagles Ladies Auxiliary groups, are groups formed in connection with the principal group and whose purposes and objects conform to those of the principal group. - 2.
 Auxiliary groups whose primary purpose is to fundraise for the principal group are not considered charitable groups eligible for licensing. - 3.
 Auxiliary groups that support community projects, organizations and needy individuals which are not the same as those supported by the principal group may be eligible for licensing. - 4.
 Groups whose activities primarily provide recreational or social activities for its members are not eligible for licensing. - 5.
-Where a group maintains permanent facilities for its membership yet provides a means of reasonable access to these facilities by the general community and is also involved in projects which are usually considered charitable, the group may use a maximum cumulative total of 50% of gaming proceeds for facilities and equipment.
-If the group provides facilities for community use which are not available elsewhere in the community, the Commission may adjust the foregoing percentage.
+Where a group maintains permanent facilities for its membership yet provides a means of reasonable access to these facilities by the general community and is also involved in projects which are usually considered charitable, the group may use a maximum cumulative total of 50% of gaming proceeds for facilities and equipment (see Section 5.11).
+(Amended Mar 2018)